qburst/apache-config-generator/README.md

 ```bash
 	$ python manage.py generate_apache_config
 ```
- - User will be prompted to enter type of virtualhosting ie namebase or ipbased
+ - User will be prompted to enter the type of virtual hosting
 ```bash
 	Please enter name based or IP based hosting (name/ip):?
 ```
-- Enter a valid option and press enter
+- Enter a valid option and press 'Enter' key
-- Then user will be prompted to enter either servername or ip based on the previous input
+- Then the user will be prompted to enter the server name or the ip address based on the previous input
 ```bash
 	Enter the server name:
 ```